Cooking with Kitchen Staples

 - Simple Classic: Tuna and Tomato

-This recipe for Rice with Tuna and Tomato is an all-time kitchen essential classic made with a combination of canned tuna, jasmine white rice, canned tomatoes and frozen veggies like peas, all seasoned with a few dried herbs and spices you may have on your shelf like parsley, paprika, salt and pepper.
+This recipe for Rice with Tuna and Tomato is an all-time kitchen essential classic made with a combination of canned tuna, jasmine white rice or Jasmine Rice Instant Pot, canned tomatoes and frozen veggies like peas, all seasoned with a few dried herbs and spices you may have on your shelf like parsley, paprika, salt and pepper.

 2. Tuna Casserole